amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Examples of some rules
 ----------------------

+The following are examples of rules meant to give a taste of the range of advice that Proselint can give:

-In response to someone using the word "agendize", Proselint notes, "agendize is jargon, could you replace it with something more standard?" :cite:`garner2016garner`
+#.
+Detecting the word "agendize", Proselint notes, "agendize is jargon, could you replace it with something more standard?" :cite:`garner2016garner`

-In response to text like the following: "In recent years, an increasing number of [a-zA-Z]{3,}sts have", Proselint notes, "Professional narcisissm.
+#.
+In response to "In recent years, an increasing number of psychologists have", Proselint notes, "Professional narcisissm.
 Talk about the subject, not its study." :cite:`pinker2015sense`

+#.
+In response to "A group of starlings", Proselint notes "The venery terms is 'murmuration'"". :cite:`garner2016garner`

 ..
 One Issues are on github repo.